juaneduardoflores/JEF-s-Wiki/Blog/Computer_Music_Book_in_Max_MSP/Computer_Music_Book_in_Max_MSP.md

 <div class="caption" style="text-align: center; padding-bottom: 1em;"><i style="color: #ccd3d5;">Example of a signal flowchart</i></div>

 This figure is used to show what they **could** look like, but everyone has their own preferences when drawing them.
 This one from the book can be daunting as a first example.
 One might notice that it's somewhat similar to a Max patch.
 The MULTIPLIER (`*`) is the same as the `[*~]` object in Max.
 This can be used to control the amplitude of an audio signal.
-This is because by multiplying a constant stream of values with a value higher than 1 we are performing *amplification*, and if we are multiplying by a value between 0 and 1 we are performing *attenuation*.
+This is because by multiplying the signal with a value higher than 1 we are performing *amplification*, and if we are multiplying by a value between 0 and 1 we are performing *attenuation*.
 In this flowchart however, the multiplier is used to modulate one UGen with another.
 The book example is using a DIVIDER (`a/b`), `[/~]` in Max, to control the amplitude, referring its function as attenuation with the variable name ATTEN.
+The ADDER (`+`) is how to "sum" or "mix" two signals together.

 One more thing to note is that each UGen and mathematical operation has one or more inputs, ranging from variables, hardcoded values, or a signal (stream of numbers coming at the audio rate).
-Without worrying too much about what this specific example is doing, we can try creating our own signal flowchart with a simple amplitude modulation example in Max.
+Since Max is already a visual programming environment, it is already like a signal flowchart, but it is still good practice to draw these when thinking and sketching out ideas when not in front of the computer.

+Here is a more minimal patch, a simple amplitude modulation in Max.
+Also note how the patch cables that are striped with green and black are the ones that are sending audio rate signals.

 <img src="./imgs/simple_ampmod.png" alt="Simple amplitude modulation in Max" width="60%" />